 Related: Amazing Things to Do in Avignon

 Where to Stay in Antibes

-A South of France Beach Holiday conjures images of luxury and indulgence.
-No more so than by staying at an incredible boutique hotel.
+A South of France Beach Holiday conjures images of indulgence and that’s exactly what a boutique hotel in Antibes offers.

 In addition, there is an abundance of Antibes villas to rent if a more intimate experience is what you want.

 I split my time between a private Antibes villa and a stay at one of the most beautiful Antibes hotels, Cap d’Antibes Beach Hotel.

 It made for the perfect independent, local feel and a more pampered stay.